My favourite villages and small towns in France

 Where should I buy a house in France?
 A department by department guide to the most appealing villages in France.

 From time to time, my husband and I think about living in France.
-Here I present my favourite larger villages and smaller towns in France.
-I have listed them in alphabetical order.
+Here I have listed my favourite villages and small towns in France, in alphabetical order.
 I have not yet completed all the research for this page, but I keep returning to update it with more areas.
+I have ploughed through literally hundreds of communes to come up with the most appealing ones - France is huge, so the whittling down is rather a long process!
+Do pop back from time to time to see my latest updates.

 As we are approaching retirement age and Mike has a pacemaker, we feel that it's important to have good access to people, facilities, and services, all year round, without having to drive a long way.

 Some of my chosen villages are property hotspots, and may be more expensive per square meter than the local average.
 Don't let this discourage you too much.
+It's often possible to find bargain properties on the outskirts or in the surrounding hamlets, as the locals seem to prefer a modern suburban house to a rural project.
 The equivalent villages in more expensive parts of France could easily be double or triple the price of these.
-It's often possible to find bargain properties on the outskirts or in the surrounding hamlets, as the locals seem to prefer a modern suburban house to a rural project.
-I have ploughed through literally hundreds of communes to come up with the most appealing ones - France is huge, so the whittling down is rather a long process and still underway!
-Do pop back from time to time to see my latest updates.
+However, I am leaving out the Île-de-France which is well beyond our means and has no areas of interest.

-In the smaller settlements I've chosen, there are generally a few shops, cafes or restaurants, perhaps a regular market, or even a single supermarket.
 The existence of a seasonal rhythm, often based around tourism or agriculture, can be a blessing and a curse.
 We are conscious that in a tiny settlement we could find the atmosphere depressing in the winter.
-Rather than enjoying the peace and tranquility, we could feel quite isolated.
+Rather than enjoying the peace and tranquillity, we could feel quite isolated.
 But that's us.
 If you prefer something small and rural, perhaps this list will serve as a guide to attractive settlements which you could use as a destination for your shopping, services, leisure, and entertainment.

 One of the main reasons we are interested in France is its tranquillity and low population density.
 I have looked carefully at the roads around each location, to be certain that they won't be detrimental to our enjoyment of the area.
 This includes avoiding places where the shops and cafes are strung out along the main roads, where lorries frequently pass through the village, or where there is a constant drone of traffic noise.